quynhnguyen141299-hub/cpp20-option-pricer/README.md

 ### Pricing

-Prices European, American, and barrier FX options with multiple engines and cross-validates them: i.e. checks that the different engines agree with each other or not.
+Prices European, American, and barrier FX options with multiple engines and cross-validates them: i.e. checks that the different engines agree with each other or not (for QR options modelling experimentation / quick execution pricing with real-time greeks).

 For example, the MC price should converge to the GK analytical price, and the FD PDE price should match BS to within 0.015%.
 If they all agree, you have confidence the implementations are correct.